Chooloo/koler/README.md

   * ### Sms decline
   Decling the call while sending an SMS

-### Excel Page
-Another great feature in Koler is the ability to import and manage calls using an excel file Koler offers a comfortable and simple UI for managing and editing a list of contacts The Excel feature also offers the ability to call the list of imported contacts one by one Great for people who call a lot of people one by one

 ## GET THE APP
  * Download it from the [Google Play Store](https://play.google.com/store/apps/details?id=com.chooloo.www.callmanager&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1)
  * Download it from Github under [Releases](https://github.com/Chooloo/call_manage/releases "Releases")